Nuitka/Nuitka/Developer_Manual.rst

    # Where python is the one you use with Nuitka, this then gets all
    # development requirements, can be full PATH.
-   python -m pip install requirements-devel.txt python ./misc/install-git-hooks.py
+   python -m pip install -r requirements-devel.txt python ./misc/install-git-hooks.py